chame1eon/jnitrace/README.md

 # jnitrace

-_A Frida module to trace use of the JNI API in Android apps._
+_A Frida based tool to trace use of the JNI API in Android apps._

 Native libraries contained within Android Apps often make use of the JNI API to utilize the Android Runtime.
 Tracking those calls through